JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Dialogue/Dialogue Flow.md

 _(Player takes photos)_
 **Player (whispering):**
-“Body position… burn marks… no signs of animal activity.
-This wasn’t an accident.”
+“The body is burnt beyond recognition.
+This is beyond cruel.”

 _(Finds key near site)_
 **Player:**
 “A key?
-Someone dropped this in a hurry.”
+I wonder what it unlocks.”

 ---